playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 ## `setDisabledState` {#disabled-state}

 Implementing the disabled state check is extremely similar to [implementing value writing](#write-value).
-Simply add a setter, getter, and `setDisabledState` to your component and you should be good-to-go:
+Simply add a setter, getter, and `setDisabledState` to your component, and you should be good-to-go:

 ```typescript
  private _disabled: boolean = false;